charitha-bot/pythoncourse/README.md

 # pythoncourse
 Snippets of python code.
-This is the 100 days challenge python course.
+This is the 100 days challenge of python course.